burakdrk/remove-scrollbars/README.md

 # remove-scrollbars
-OH!Chrome extension to remove the ugly windows scrollbars
+Chrome extension to remove the ugly windows scrollbars